sagedurivage/avalanche-docs/docs/learn/platform-overview/README.md

 ### Why Virtual Machines?

 At first, blockchain networks had one Virtual Machine (VM) with a pre-defined, static set of functionality.
-This rigid, monolithic design limited what blockchain-based applications one could run on such networks.
+This rigid, monolithic design limited what blockchain-based applications could run on such networks.

 People who wanted custom decentralized applications had to create their own, entirely new blockchain network from scratch.
 Doing so required a great deal of time and effort, offered limited security, and generally resulted in a bespoke, fragile blockchain that never got off the ground.